mattermost/docs/source/administration/config-settings.rst

 Test Live URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Ensures that site URL is valid and live.
+Ensures that the value entered into the Site URL is valid and live.

 Listen Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^